-Antique Buffalo China is a favorite for collectors.
-This sturdy restaurant ware comes in a variety of patterns and colors.
+Antique Buffalo china is a favorite for collectors.
+This sturdy restaurant ware comes in a variety of patterns and colors, and it's a fun item to collect.
+Learn how to spot a piece of Buffalo china.

 History of Buffalo Pottery